How the Decision Control OS Governs GTM Execution Under Uncertainty

 The future enterprise will not merely use AI.

-continuously adaptive operational intelligence systems.
+It will operate through: continuously adaptive operational intelligence systems.

 The End of AI Chatbots: Why Enterprises Are Moving Toward Precision AI Decision Control Infrastructure